itsbenchase/edi/friends.md

 Let's get into it!

+Fair warning - There is some technical knowledge needed for this - specifically the ability to install things and use the command line.

 ## Part 1: Setup

 First things first - the calculator was coded in Java (the only programming language I know), so you'll need to download it.
 You can download it for free for any operating system on Oracle's website: https://www.oracle.com/java/technologies/downloads/